u91738/cvematch/README.md

 Its purpose is to suggest candidates for manual code audit, somewhat like you would use a noisy static analyzer, not an SCA tool.
 C and C++ only, at least for now.

-Uses OpenCL for computation-intensive parts, you may want a machine with GPU.
+Uses OpenCL for computation-intensive parts, you may want a machine with a mid-range GPU.

 ## Usage